-The Department of Bioengineering at The University of Texas at Arlington is celebrating 40years of bioengineering on campus.
-The College of Engineering hosted a luncheon of former deans and guests, a poster session, and a reception with cake and punch to commemorate the milestone on March 19.
+The Department of Bioengineering at The University of Texas at Arlington celebrated 40 years of bioengineering on campus in 2014.
+The College of Engineering hosted a luncheon of former deans and guests, a poster session, and a reception with cake and punch to commemorate the milestone.

 Early History of Bioengineering at UTA

-In spring 1974, The University of Texas at Arlington and The University of Texas Health Sciences Center at Dallas (now UT Southwestern) launched a joint bioengineering program that was unique to the state.
-Forty years later, the program has grown to a full-fledged department at UTA, offering courses to graduate and undergraduate students alike.
-The bond with UTSW remains a key part of the department, and the two universities have made their partnership a success.
+In spring 1974, The University of Texas at Arlington and The University of Texas Health Sciences Center at Dallas (now UT Southwestern, UTSW) launched the first joint graduate degree biomedical engineering program (BME) in Texas, and perhaps the USA.
+Forty years later, the program has grown to a full-fledged bioengineering (BE) department at UTA.

-The process of planning to elevate the BME program to department status within the UTA College of Engineering was approved in 1999 and came to fruition in 2004 under then-chair Khosrow Behbehani.
-Further growth occurred under Behbehani when the department added an undergraduate degree in fall 2012.
-Enrollment for the undergraduate program was double what the department had forecast and saw steady growth in the following semesters.
+The process to elevate BME to department status was initiated by Behbehani and Charles Chuong.
+The program was approved as a Department in 2005.
+Further growth occurred when the department added an undergraduate degree in fall 2012.
+Enrollment for the undergraduate program was double the original forecast, and steady growth has continued.